-The Snowmobile Trail Grant Program was created, based on Article 27 of the NY Parks, Recreation and Historic Preservation Law.
-This program establishes a mechanism for allocating funds to local governmental sponsors engaged in the development and maintenance of snowmobile trails, designated as part of the New York State Snowmobile Trail System.
+The Snowmobile Trail Grant Program was created based on Article 27 of the NY Parks, Recreation and Historic Preservation Law.
+This program establishes a mechanism for allocating funds to local governmental sponsors engaged in the development and maintenance of snowmobile trails designated as part of the New York State Snowmobile Trail System.
 The New York State Office of Parks, Recreation and Historic Preservation, through the Snowmobile Unit, administers this program.
 The program is divided into three phases.
+Each phase has a firm deadline.
+All requests for a deadline extension must be submitted to OPRHP in writing.
+OPRHP approval for a deadline extension must be in writing.

-PHASE I TRAIL SYSTEM APPROVAL PROCESS - Approval from the New York State Office of Parks, Recreation and Historic Preservation Snowmobile Unit (OPRHP) is necessary for any Local Sponsor requesting funding for change request(s) related to a GPS update, reroute, reclassification or reassignment of an existing trail within the designated statewide snowmobile trail network.
+- PHASE I TRAIL SYSTEM APPROVAL PROCESS Approval from the New York State Office of Parks, Recreation and Historic Preservation Snowmobile Unit (OPRHP) is necessary for any Local Sponsor requesting funding for change request(s) relating to a GPS update, reroute, reclassification or reassignment of an existing trail within the designated statewide snowmobile trail network.
 It is also necessary for desired additions to the statewide snowmobile trail network.

-DEADLINE FOR SUBMITTAL - JUNE 1st

-- PHASE II APPLICATION FOR FUNDING Approval from the New York State Office of Parks, Recreation and Historic Preservation Snowmobile Unit (OPRHP) is necessary for any Local Sponsor requesting funding for grant program year.

-DEADLINE FOR SUBMITTAL September 1st - PHASE III CERTIFICATION FOR PAYMENT, FINAL REPORT, & CLOSE OUT Local Sponsors and TMEs are required to maintain accurate and up to date records and receipts of all maintenance, signing, and operations undertaken on OPRHP Snowmobile Unit approved snowmobile trails to account for and document the funds awarded for trail maintenance and development were documented in accordance with the Rules, Regulations, Guidelines, and Laws governing the allocation of NYS funds to localities.
+DEADLINE FOR SUBMITTAL - June 1st - PHASE IIAPPLICATION FOR FUNDING Approval from the New York State Office of Parks, Recreation and Historic Preservation Snowmobile Unit (OPRHP) is necessary for any Local Sponsor requesting funding for grant program year.DEADLINE FOR SUBMITTAL September 1st - PHASE III CERTIFICATION FOR PAYMENT, FINAL REPORT, & CLOSE OUT Local Sponsors and Trail Maintenance Entities (TMEs) are required to maintain accurate and up to date records and receipts of all maintenance, signing and operations undertaken on OPRHP Snowmobile Unit approved snowmobile trails.
+Funds awarded for trail maintenance and development must be accounted for in accordance with the Rules, Regulations, Guidelines, and laws governing the allocation of NYS funds to localities.

-DEADLINE FOR SUBMITTAL - MAY 31st
+DEADLINE FOR SUBMITTAL - May 31st

-Snowmobile trail grants are issued to the local governmental sponsor on a pro-rated basis derived from approved trail system and funding applications.
-The 70% portion of the total grant shall be made available to the local governmental sponsor after November 1st.
-The remaining 30% portion shall be made available following the end of the state fiscal year (March 31st) and upon receipt of the Certification for Payment, Final Report, and Close Out document, provided sufficient available funds exist in the statewide Trail Fund account.
+Snowmobile trail grants are issued to the Local Sponsor on a pro-rated basis derived from approved trail system and funding applications.
+The 70% portion of the total grant shall be made available to the Local Sponsor after November 1st.
+The remaining 30% portion shall be made available following the end of the state fiscal year (March 31st) and upon receipt of all Certification for Payment, Final Report, and Close Out documents, provided sufficient available funds exist in the statewide Trail Fund account.
 The Office of the Comptroller will issue payment following the receipt of a properly signed and executed State Aid Voucher.